 The Appendices provide a library of stat blocks for NPCs, villains, and monsters in the Creature Bestiary.
 There is a not insignificant presence of members of the Arcane Brotherhood in Icewind Dale, and a summary of relevant information regarding the group is provided to supplement individual NPC details.
 In addition to new magical items, artifacts, and spells, there are more than 50 stat blocks from monsters, creatures native to the region, and NPCs who range from friendly, to indifferent, to adversarial, and otherwise.

-Icewind Dale: Rime of the Frostmaiden brings a new style of published adventure to 5th Edition, where exploration and travel is necessary and the seemingly simple task of getting from one location to another is a feat in and of itself.
+Icewind Dale: Rime of the Frostmaiden brings a new style of published adventure to fifth edition, where exploration and travel is necessary and the seemingly simple task of getting from one location to another is a feat in and of itself.
 The progression of the story is good, rewarding creative players as well as providing a diverse story to keep them engaged and interested.
 As a sourcebook, this book opens up the Icewind Dale setting as a self contained, with detailed resources for the Ten-Towns and the greater surrounding region.
 The new mechanics and tools for navigating and traversing the landscape, exploring, and struggling to endure the harsh conditions give a distinct feel to the region, something that is missing in other settings.
 The integration of lore and history, the hold of Auril the Frostmaiden over the landscape, the remains of the ancient Netherese city, and even the mentions of characters and monsters who might have intersecting threads with other adventures set within the Forgotten Realms all serve to expand the possibilities of this book in the hands of capable and creative Dungeon Masters.

 Icewind Dale: Rime of the Frostmaiden is published by Wizards of the Coast.